bru401/Main/Business_Inteligence/AdventureWorks/README.md

 Side by side with the title, I've set the filters related to time.
 On the left side of the dashboard, I've set the filters realted to other variables, such as city and product.
 Between these, I've set the main KPI of the dashboard, which tracks the monthly sales as related to budget. (...)
 </p>

+---

+## Notes & credits
+- Data: Microsoft AdventureWorks sample database.
+- Tools: SQL Server, Power BI Desktop, Python (for ad-hoc cleaning if needed).
+- SQL scripts and the Power BI file are included in this repository under `/sql` and `/reports`.